Development¶

 Dependencies¶

-We use poetry to manage dependencies.
+We use uv to manage dependencies.

 So, please do not use virtualenv or pip directly.